Meet the Future at ZGC IN-TECH CARNIVAL

 robots

-A Child is interacting with robots.
+A Child interacting with a humanoid robot.

 film action

-Film action releases new product.
+Film action releases a new product.

-Written & photo by Qiaomu Yu.
+Written by Qiaomu Yu, all photographs by Qiaomu Yu.

 If you liked this article why not read: Robotics Meets Runway: Unitree G1’s Catwalk Debut at SHFW